Kristinita/grunt-crawl/README.md

 ```

 - Todo: provide a way to prioritize routes.
 All priorities set the same.
 Possibly auto-adjust by depth?
 - Todo: provide a better last modification time.
-Currently all urls will have last modifications updated at the same time.
+Currently, all urls will have last modifications updated at the same time.

 #### Fragment Routing